Showing 1–12 of 13 results

 Eleven of those grams are from healthy monounsaturated or polyunsaturated fats, while only 2 grams are from saturated fat.

-According to a review of studies of pistachios, published in 2016 in Nutrition Today, a wealth of research suggests that consuming these tiny nuts may support hearth health by improving cholesterol levels — both raising “good” HDL cholesterol and lowering “bad” LDL.
+According to a review of studies of pistachios, published in 2016 in Nutrition Today, a wealth of research suggests that consuming these tiny nuts may support heart health by improving cholesterol levels — both raising “good” HDL cholesterol and lowering “bad” LDL.

 A review of clinical trials published in the American Journal of Clinical Nutrition in 2015 found that, among all tree nuts, pistachios show the greatest potential to reduce both systolic and diastolic blood pressure numbers.

-According to a 2011 study published in Appetite, subjects who had to open the shells to retrieve pistachios stopped eating sooner than those fed shelled kernels, resulting in a consumption of 41 percent fewer calories.
+According to a 2011 study published in Appetite, subjects who had to open the shells to retrieve stopped eating sooner than those fed shelled kernels, resulting in a consumption of 41 percent fewer calories.